 Electronic credentialing broadens motor carrier customer services while streamlining and automating administrative processes.
-The CVISN Architecture has been used as a framework to develop state system designs to allow for these new services.
-To facilitate program deployment, institutional and technical changes must occur as discussed in this study.
+The CVISN Architecture has been used as a framework to develop state system architectures to allow for these new services.
+To facilitate program deployment, institutional and technical changes must occur.
 Such changes have also been catalysts for other transportation projects.
 Interagency working groups can be forums to discuss extensions of electronic credentialing to passenger vehicles or tracking of mandatory insurance compliance.
 Inter-state relations are also deepened, for example, regional oversize/overweight permitting may be done in the Southeast.
 Finally, CVISN can be a catalyst for systems integration work, in particular, remote client server communications structures.
-In sum, developing state system designs in conformance with the CVISN Architecture has resulted in benefits specific to credentialing administration and to other transportation projects.
+In sum, developing state architectures in conformance with the CVISN Architecture have resulted in benefits specific to electronic credentialing and to other transportation projects.